Simple Pork Chop Brine (Worth It!)

 3 pork chops brining in bag p1

 When I discovered wet brining many years ago, I never looked back.
 It adds a lot of flavor and moisture.
-The only time I don’t brine pork chops is when I marinate (I often do both) or sous vide them (I also often do both).
+The only time I don’t brine pork chops is when I marinate (but I often do both) or sous vide them (I also often do both).

 1. Make the brine solution of water and kosher salt (and other seasonings if you want)